ellxc/pyperbot/Creating a plugin.rst

         def something(self, initial, each):
             ...

-:complexcommand: yet another type of command that allows the use of
+**complexcommand** yet another type of command that allows the use of
     coroutines for advanced behaviours. this must follow this pattern, replacing the ellipses with your intended functionality.
     ::